maoxuepeng/devops-huaweicloud/README.md

 ### Step 3, huawei user can get AK/SK by going to user profile and check "Access Code".
 Because SWR requires credential and only IAM account is not enough.
 It requires location, AK and password key  --> at line execute command, it is to get password from SK.
 To get it, we need to logon to some node in huawei cloud

+### Finding login user Image reponsitory and by going SWR and click "upload through client" then click step 2 and see login command

 ### 4. Get CCE credential
 1. go to Resource Management -> Cluster Manageent -> Select your destination cluster -> Click More and Kubectl -> On the page click link under "Download the kubectl configuration file"